Common

 Swift

-Sample of values.
-Note that this should contain at least two values.
+dataValues of population.
+Note that this should contain at least one value.

 Return Value

-• Calculates the population variance for an array of values for types that satisfy the BinaryFloatingPoint protocol (e.g Float, Double).
+Calculates the median of an array of values for types that satisfy the BinaryInteger protocol (e.g Int, Int32).

 Declaration